sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

           v
     }

+    intTask := intTaskImpl.value

-This overrides the original ``int-task`` definition so that if the original task fails, the exception is printed and the constant ``3`` is returned.
+This overrides the original ``intTask`` definition so that if the original task fails, the exception is printed and the constant ``3`` is returned.
 If it succeeds, the value is printed and returned.